ROCm/Tensile/docs/src/conceptual/supported-problems.rst

 Supported problems
 ===================

-This document discusses the types of problems supported by Tensile.
+This topic discusses the types of problems supported by Tensile.

 Problem types